 The crisis in relation to HAIs gave rise to a thorough investigation into the state of cleanliness in hospitals, and in particular how cleaning was assessed.
 Collins (1988) viewed cleaning as providing two functions that he termed 'non-microbiological' and 'microbiological'.
 The former had to do with improving or restoring appearance, the maintenance of function, and the prevention of deterioration.
 Whereas the latter involved reducing the numbers of micro-organisms and removing matter that would support their growth.
 These two functions are of course not completely independent.
 The state of cleanliness of healthcare establishments is largely based upon visual inspection, but a number of studies have since cast doubts on this as a meaningful objective measure (Griffith et al. 2000; Lewis et al. 2008).
-The focus on the a time of rising incidences of HAIs implied the existence of a causal relationship; that is, that the environment served as a reservoir for the pathogens responsible for HAIs, and that infection could occur directly from the environment.
+The focus on the cleanliness of healthcare environment and methods of how this might be achieved at a time of rising incidences of HAIs implied the existence of a causal relationship; that is, that the environment served as a reservoir for the pathogens responsible for HAIs, and that infection could occur directly from the environment.